Home » Gaming » Left or Right Joy-Con Completely Dead & Not Charging (FIXED!)

 JoyCons now charging

-Turn it on, connect the Joy-Con and it should be charging perfectly well.
+Turn it on, connect the Joy-Con and the Switch controller should now charge without issue.

 if the switch isn’t charging at all, you last option is to buy a charging dork for your Joy-Con.